Sergiop79/wordpress-dev-with-docker/README.md

 ## WordPress mysql database

 The database will be stored in a named docker volume for example `your-project-folder_db_data`.
+In a local folder named `db_data`.

 You can see this running: